Written by Puneet for Excel 2010, Excel 2013, Excel 2016, Excel 2019

 If you have this question in your mind, here’s my answer for you:

-- Transform Data Easily: Normally you use formulas and pivot tables for data transformations but with POWER QUERY you can do a lot thing just with clicks.
+- Transform Data Easily: Normally you use formulas and pivot tables for data transformations but with POWER QUERY you can do a lot of things just with clicks.

 Let me share an example: